Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

 identities and accounts and to create transactions such as sending CCD, shielding and unshielding CCD, and sending shielded transactions.

-Read the following guide or watch the video to find out how to set up the wallet.
+Read the following guide or watch the video to learn how to set up the wallet.

 .. raw:: html